airscripts/analscript/README.md

 ## Resources
 - [Esolang Wiki Page](https://esolangs.org/wiki/Analscript): the official Esolang Wiki page.
 - [GitHub Page](https://ghio.airscript.it/analscript): the GitHub page for this repository.
+- [Docker Hub](https://hub.docker.com/r/airscript/analscript): the official image for trying it out with Docker.

 ## Contributing
 Contributions and suggestions about how to improve this project are welcome!